Abraham Lincoln ~ February 12, 1809 - April 15, 1865

 Lincoln tried and won a case here in Mount Vernon, Illinois in 1859.
 This sculptor gave him really big hands.

-Bloomington Illinois has two Lincoln statues, the bench and "The Convergence of Purpose" featuring Lincoln with two of his friends, Jesse Fell and David Davis.
+Bloomington, Illinois has two Lincoln statues, the bench and "The Convergence of Purpose" featuring Lincoln with two of his friends, Jesse Fell and David Davis.

 Here is a young Lincoln lawyer in Pontiac, Illinois.

-Springfield, Illinois
+Springfield, Illinois:

 First Law Office, Springfield, Illinois

-Old State Capitol building, Springfield
+Old State Capitol building.

 Lincoln's vice president during his first term was Hannibal Hamlin.
 He was dropped from the ticket for Lincoln's re-election campaign.
 That certainly changed history.

-Lincoln statue in the current State Capitol.
+Lincoln statue in the current State Capitol building.

 Lincoln's home in Springfield, 1844-1861